yalmip/yalmip.github.io/_posts/scratch/initialguesses.md

 Note that it is not necessary that we have the same constraints in the two problems.
 The only important thing is that we obtain a solution for all of our variables, and that this solution is feasible in the problem we intend to solve.

 ## Integer programming

-In constrast to standard linear and conic programming problems, with integer variables we might benefit from having initial guesses.
-At the moment, only [gurobi](/solver/gurobi) and [cplex](/solver/cplex) can be supplied initial guesses from YALMIP.
+In constrast to standard linear and conic programming problems, with integer variables we might benefit from having an initial guess.
+At the moment, [gurobi](/solver/gurobi) and [cplex](/solver/cplex) are the only integer solvers which can be supplied with an initial guess from YALMIP.

 Let us create a random integer program